jonroby/mod-cli/README.md

 `$ mod <action> <Component|reducer>`

-One other feature is tha that the plugin won't write over previous actions, keys, case statement, etc. (nor duplicating them).
-However, it won't print out that it didn't modify something (coming soon).
+One other feature is that the plugin won't write over previous actions, keys, case statements, etc. Nor does it duplicate them.
+However, it currently won't display this to you (coming soon).

 ### State